hakonfam/fw-nrfconnect-nrf-1/samples/nrf5340/boot/README.rst

-.. _bootloader:
+.. _nc_bootloader:

-Immutable bootloader
+nRF5340 Network core  bootloader
-####################
+################################

-The bootloader sample implements an immutable first stage bootloader that has the capability to verify and boot a second stage bootloader.
+This bootloader sample implements an immutable first stage bootloader that has the capability to download update the application firmware on the network core.
-If the second stage bootloader is upgradable, it can reside in one of two slots.
-In this case, the sample chooses the second stage bootloader with the highest version number.

-See :ref:`ug_bootloader` for more information about the full bootloader chain.
-For information about creating a second stage bootloader, see :doc:`mcuboot:index`.
+It also performs flash protection of both itself an the application.

 Overview
 ********

-The bootloader sample provides a simple root of trust (RoT) as well as support for an upgradable second stage bootloader.
+The network core bootloader sample provides a scheme for transporting an already verified and authenticated firmware upgrade from the application core flash to the network core flash, as well as performing flash protection.

 This is accomplished by the following steps:

 1. Lock the flash.
-     To enable the RoT, the bootloader sample locks the flash that contains the sample bootloader and its configuration.
+     The bootloader sample locks the flash that contains the sample bootloader and its configuration.
-     Locking is done using the hardware that is available on the given architecture.
+     Locking is done using the ACL peripheral.
      For details on locking, see the :ref:`fprotect_readme` driver.

-#.
-Select the next stage in the boot chain.
-     The next stage in the boot chain can be another bootloader or the application.
-     When the bootloader sample is enabled and MCUboot is used as second stage bootloader, there are two slots in which the second stage bootloader can reside.
-     The second stage bootloader in each slot has a version number associated with it, and the bootloader sample selects the second stage bootloader that has the highest version number.

 #.
 Verify the next stage in the boot chain.
      After selecting the image to be booted next, the bootloader sample verifies its validity using one of the provisioned public keys hashes.